 This isn’t meant to be a comprehensive list – there are dozens more.
-We learned about some from internet lists (wherever do I get my blog ideas?), quite a few from a friend of a friend (thanks again, Murray!) who has done tons of hiking in the area, and some just by scouring the maps on AllTrails.
-But hopefully this will provide a pretty good selection to work through if you have some time in the area.
+We learned about some of these from internet lists, quite a few from a friend of a friend (thanks again, Murray!) who has done tons of hiking in the area, and some just by scouring the maps on AllTrails.
+But we enjoyed them all and hopefully this will provide a pretty good selection to work through if you have some time in the area.

 Spion Kop – Arrowleaf/Summit/Lupine

 6 km / 2.5 hrs / 300m

 There are lots of variations to choose from.
 You definitely want to reach the summit but after that it’s your choice.
 We did most of the loop shown counterclockwise, cutting over to the Lupine trail on the way back (slightly higher than the bottom of the Summit trail).

 Another snowy experience as they either got a lot more snow up around Lake Country than we did in Peachland or it didn’t melt as quickly.
 In any case, we found ourselves trudging through a couple feet of the white stuff at times.
 Our hiking poles and crampons came in handy yet again, although on a beautiful sunny day the snow was melting quickly and sticking to our feet in giant clumps that gave us a few extra inches but threatened to twist our ankles.
 Regardless, it was pretty spectacular – bright sun, bright white snow, much of it falling from the trees as it warmed up, then the impressive view of 3 lakes and a valley from the top.
 Highly recommended.

 Knox Mountain – Apex Trail / Paul’s Tomb Loop